 - Sludge dewatering is handled through a centrifuge. - Two of four centrifuges (#1 and #2) are currently operational. - Centrifuge #3 has been refurbished; however, the installation has been delayed till mid-October.
 Once the installation is completed, there will be three active centrifuges for dewatering. - o A minimum of two centrifuges are required to meet the current average conditions. - Reliability and redundancy of centrifuges are necessary to perform dewatering operations.
-Equipment, such as the centrifuge feed pumps, flushing water booster system, and centrate pumps, have operational problems that need to be addressed. - The centrate for centrifuge #1 is very dark with significant solids accumulation. - Centrifuge #4 is on-site, but not installed.
+Equipment, such as the centrifuge feed pumps, flushing water booster system, and centrate pumps, have operational problems that need to be addressed. - The centrate for Centrifuge #1 is very dark with significant solids accumulation. - o Centrifuge #4 is on-site, but not installed.
 Parts needed for the installation are on order. - Only two of the eight polymer pumps used for polymer addition are functional.
-The other six need to be replaced. - Trucks are transporting sludge to the Veolia compost facility. - The Back River WWTP Plant Manager reported on September 29, 2022 that sludge is now being processed at volumes (Pelletech Facility is processing 55-58 dry tons/day using two dryers and 2 centrifuges and now processing 117 dry tons/day using two centrifuges) that have significantly reduced the on-site sludge inventory. - Since July 31, 2022, Synagro's dryers have been shut down on three occasions (August 2, 3, and 5, 2022), due to low total solids feed to the centrifuges, issues maintaining flow over 100 gallons per minute, and a sludge tank leak at the gravity belt thickener (GBT). - MES investigated the problem and determined that no sludge had been pumped to the "loop" line or Tank 26/Tank 1 for 3 days.
-The operator reports that one of the thickened sludge pumps that feeds the hi-rate digesters is out of service (Pump 2B). - If no sludge is fed to the digesters, no sludge is being sent to the pelletizer and the centrifuges.
-The level in Tank 26 is very low (almost to the bottom) and is most likely the cause as to why the sludge feed solids are so low to the dryers. - The leak at the GBT has been repaired and the dryers have been restarted. - Synagro's sludge processing remains reduced through August 18, 2022. - Since August 19, 2022, a few issues were reported with the sludge processing, including trash in the liquid sludge and the loss of one of the centrifuges. - No major issues have been reported by Synagro during the period of August 30, 2022 through September 25, 2022 with two dryers and three centrifuges in operation. - Synagro continues to process sludge at normal levels during the week of September 16, 2022.
-Synagro processed 510 dry tons ending September 25, 2022. - Synagro continues to process sludge at normal levels during the period of September 26, 2022 through October 11, 2022 with two dryers and three centrifuges in operation.
+The other six need to be replaced. - Trucks are transporting sludge to the Veolia compost facility. - The Back River WWTP Plant Manager reported on September 29, 2022 that sludge is now being processed at volumes (Pelletech Facility is processing 55-58 dry tons/day using 2 Dryers and 2 centrifuges and BR is now processing 117 dry tons/day using 2 centrifuges) that have significantly reduced the on-site sludge inventory. - Since July 31, 2022, Synagro's dryers have been shut down on three occasions (August 2, 3, and 5, 2022), due to low total solids feed to the centrifuges, issues maintaining flow over 100 gallons per minute, and a sludge tank leak at the gravity belt thickener (GBT). - MES investigated the problem and determined that no sludge had been pumped to the "loop" line or Tank 26/Tank 1 for at least 3 days.
+The operator reports that one of the thickened sludge pumps that feeds the hi-rate digesters is out of service (Pump 2B).

+- If no sludge is fed to the digesters, no sludge is being sent to the pelletizer and the centrifuges.
+The level in Tank 26 is very low (almost to the bottom) and is most likely the cause as to why the sludge feed solids are so low to the dryers. - The leak at the GBT has been repaired and the dryers have been restarted. - Synagro's sludge processing remains reduced through August 18, 2022. - Since August 19, 2022, a few issues were reported with the sludge processing, including trash in the liquid sludge and the loss of one of the centrifuges. - No major issues have been reported by Synagro during the period of August 30, 2022 through September 25, 2022 with two dryers and three centrifuges in operation.

+■ Synagro continues to process sludge at normal levels during the week of September 16, 2022.
+Synagro processed 510 dry tons ending September 25, 2022.